 Whenever we see Penny on screen, we see a frail, older woman.
 She's tired and fragile, but otherwise seems to be kind and harmless.
 She worries for Arthur.

 "You need to eat.
 Look how skinny you are."

 People with narcissistic personality disorder are without empathy for others, have an overinflated sense of self-importance, and an excessive need for admiration.

-Apart from being sad and desperate for an answer from Bruce Wayne, Penny Fleck doesn't show any signs of either of the mental health issues she was accused of.
+Apart from being sad and desperate for an answer from Thomas Wayne, Penny Fleck doesn't show any signs of either of the mental health issues she was accused of.
 This is an enormous clue to suggest that her files were fabricated and Arthur is indeed Thomas Wayne's son.

 Arguments Against This Theory

 Of course, this theory isn't watertight.
 There are some things to suggest that the adoption papers could be real and Thomas Wayne was the one telling the truth.